Find Affordable College Courses

 196 Yearly Graduations

 California State University - Long Beach comes in at #13 on our list of the most popular colleges offering bachelor's degrees in health care management.
 Roughly 40,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The health care management program at California State University - Long Beach awarded 196 bachelor's degrees during the 2020-2021 school year.
-Of these students, 72% were women and 86% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 196 people received their bachelor's degree in health care management from CSULB.
+Around 87% of these students were from an underrepresented racial-ethnic group, and 77% were women.

 #14